NateVele/todolist/README.md

 5/10/2021

-This app was written by Nathaniel Vele for Rapptr Labs.
+This app was written by Nathaniel Vele.

 This app is written in React and its functionality includes the following:

 Login Page - The user can enter information to attempt to login to the TODO site.
-    The page self-validates on change and after validation sends a request to the Rapptr Labs API to login, given that the credentials are correct.
+    The page self-validates on change and after validation sends a request to a private API to login, given that the credentials are correct.
 The user information is also stored in session storage.